dmlc/dgl/examples/pytorch/graphsage/experimental/README.md

 ### Step 1: set IP configuration file.

-User need to set their own IP configuration file before training.
+User need to set their own IP configuration file `ip_config.txt` before training.
 For example, if we have four machines in current cluster, the IP configuration could like this:

 ```bash